PrestaShop/prestashop.github.io/news/_posts/releases/2021-10-06-prestashop-1-7-8-0-available.md

 ![1.7.8.0 is available!](/assets/images/2021/10/1780_banner_1200_628.jpg)

-Each version of PrestaShop are getting bigger and bigger with more and more regular contributors, we are very proud to have such a strong community following us on a daily basis.
+Each version of PrestaShop is getting bigger and bigger, with more and more regular contributors.
+We are very proud of having such a strong community working with us on a daily basis.

-This new version brings many features that should please all type of merchants and developers.
+This new version brings many features that should please both merchants and developers.

 # New in 1.7.8.0
 ## Support PHP 7.4